Puppy Mills: How To Spot Them!

 • Will the puppy be insured, and if so, for how many weeks?

-• Is the breeder registered with the Kennel Club and has the puppy's birth been registered?
+• Is the breeder registered with the Kennel Club, and has the puppy's birth been registered?

 • Do they offer a puppy pack and help after the pup leaves the mother?

-• Will the puppies be part socialized?
+• Will the puppies be partly socialized?

 • Will the breeder sell only to a good home?